makrai/notes/bostan-18-text-emo-corpora.md

 * expert annotation (Aman and Szpakowicz, 2007; Strapparava and Mihalcea, 2007;
   Ghazi+, 2015; Li+, 2017; Schuff+, 2017; Li+, 2017)
 * ISEAR dataset: "self reporting"
   * subjects are asked to describe situations associated with a specific emotion (Scherer and Wallbott, 1994)
-* Crowdsourcing, for instance using the
+* Crowdsourcing
   * platforms Amazon’s Mechanical Turk1 or CrowdFlower2 , is another way to
-  * often lacks sufficient quality control but some popular datasets have been successfully acquired with this approach, eg the dataset released by Crowdflower for Cortana3 or the datasets constructed by Milnea+ (2015) and Lapitan+ (2016)
+  * often lacks sufficient quality control but some
+    * popular datasets have been successfully acquired with this approach, eg
+    * Crowdflower for Cortana3 or
+    * the datasets constructed by Milnea+ (2015) and Lapitan+ (2016)
 * Mohammad (2012) designs two detailed online questionnaires and annotate tweets by crowdsourcing
-* social networks -> distant supervision (aka self-labeling in this context),
+* social networks ~> distant supervision (aka self-labeling in this context),
   * Mohammad and Kiritchenko, 2015; Abdul-Mageed and Ungar, 2017;
     De Choudhury+, 2012; Liu+, 2017
   * Twitter: one could add a “#joy” hashtag to a happy tweet or on
-  * Facebook: one could tag personal posts with a “feeling” and people can show an emotional “surprised reaction”.
-In this last example, two levels of
+  * Facebook: one could tag personal posts with a “feeling” and people can show an emotional “surprised reaction”
-    * ie both the reader’s and the writer’s emotional state.
-Accessing this
+    * ie both the reader’s and the writer’s emotional state
 * More challenging is to acquire such data for other domains
 * distinguish between writers’ and readers’ emo (Buechel & Hahn 2017a, 2017b)
 * some of these assessment approaches exist in parallel
-* nL standardized psychological instruments exist (Bradley and Lang, 1994)
+* standardized psychological instruments exist (Bradley and Lang, 1994)

 ## 2.3 domains and topics